-- Your bullets must impact the berm with every shot.
-If not, you may be asked to leave immediately.
-If you are not sure your rounds are impacting the berm, stop immediately and ask for assistance from an RSO.
+- Your bullets must impact the back berm with every shot.
+If not, you may be asked to leave the premises immediately.
+If you are not sure your rounds are impacting the berm, stop immediately, and ask for assistance from an RSO.

 - You shall listen to and obey all rules, cease fires, commands, etc. from the CSF Range Safety Officer(s) on duty.

-- If you brought something to the range with you, you must take it out with you. e.g. targets, brass, etc. For spent brass, please offer it up to others present first.
+- If you brought something to the range with you, you must take it out with you when you leave. e.g. targets, brass, etc. For spent brass, please offer it up to the RSO or other shooters present first.

 - The RSO(s) are not present to teach you how to shoot, to shoot better, or site in your rifle for you.

-For a more complete list of Range Safety Rules, go here.
+For a complete list of Range Safety Rules, go here.

 The Road to the Range

 The road to the outdoor range is a gravel road.
 There may be pot holes and the club is not responsible for any damage to your vehicle.
 Even though this is a King county road, but it is not maintained by the county.
 When driving the gravel road, please obey the speed limits.
 While the club tries to help maintain the road, people who speed and slalom on the road degrade it faster.